 Breath Testing in the ACT

-Breath testing in the ACT (Australian Capital Territory) is regulated by the Road Transport (Alcohol and Drugs) Act 1977.
-Under this Act, police officers can, in certain circumstances, require you to undertake a breath test for the purposes of determining whether you have driven a motor vehicle under the influence of alcohol.
-If you refuse to participate in such a test, you may commit a criminal offence.
+Breath testing in the ACT is regulated by the Road Transport (Alcohol and Drugs) Act 1977.
+Under this Act, police officers can, in certain circumstances, require a driver to undertake a breath test for the purposes of determining whether they have driven a motor vehicle under the influence of alcohol.
+If a person refuses to participate in such a test, they may commit a criminal offence.

 If you are involved in a car crash, a police officer can require you to undertake one or more alcohol screening tests, regardless of whether you were the driver of the motor vehicle or a driver trainer.
 In both situations, you must follow the directions of the police officer; failure to do so is an offence.
 You can be required to stay in a particular place for up to 30 minutes for the purpose of taking the alcohol screening test.

 Breath testing in the ACT after culpable driving